Support with contamination issues: recommended environmental consultants

 Environmental Agency and planning regulations: The Environment Agency and local planning authorities play a crucial role in overseeing contaminated land issues.
 Key regulatory frameworks include:

-National Planning Policy Framework: Requires developers to ensure that a proposed development is suitable for use without posing unacceptable risks to the environment.
+The National Planning Policy Framework: This requires developers to ensure that a proposed development is suitable for use without posing unacceptable risks to the environment.

 Contaminated Land Statutory Guidance (DEFRA): Provides detailed criteria for determining whether land is legally defined as “contaminated” and outlines the responsibilities of landowners, developers, and regulators.